What Should You Wear to a Yoga Class?

 Be sure to check the Yoga Society Blog for more yoga tips, inspiration, and insights!

 The most important feature in yoga pants: flexibility.
 You're certainly not going to show up to yoga class in a pair of old jeans.
-You want something that's going to allow for a complete range of movement, whether it's yoga pants, a pair of leggings, even a set of tech shorts.
+You want something that's going to allow for a complete range of movement, whether it's yoga pants, a pair of tie-dye leggings, or tech shorts.
 Just make sure you are wearing something that fits well and stretches with you.
-Materials for these bottoms can range from spandex to polyester to cotton.
+Materials for these bottoms range from spandex to polyester to cotton.
 However, you want to ensure that the fit doesn't restrict your mobility.
 These fabrics should stay in place without riding up or getting bunched up where they shouldn't.

 There are many different styles of yoga out there.
 Every one of them will make you sweat in places you may not expect.
 This includes the *ahem* groin and crotch regions.
 Here is where those two critical words come into play again: your underwear should be lightweight and breathable.
 Excess sweat in the private areas can become all too public, even in a pair of dark-colored yoga pants or leggings.
 Avoid cotton and opt instead for something that provides moisture management and won't weigh you down.
 You may want to consider going with trunks over briefs to keep chafing from becoming a serious problem for men.